-The third part of the header is the 'Statistics Period' box that enables the user to choose the period used for the statistics of this page.
+Then follows the 'Statistics Period' box that enables the user to choose the period used for the statistics of this page.
 The periods can be updated in the rpcinterface extension point of the Supervisor configuration file.

 On the right side, 4 buttons are available: